kyleo347/rsvp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.

 ## Development server
+if ng command is not found do:
+`alias ng="~/workspace/mean-rsvp/node_modules/@angular/cli/bin/ng"`

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run ` ng serve --host $IP --port $PORT --disable-host-check` for a dev server.
+Navigate to `http://localhost:8080/`.
+The app will automatically reload if you change any of the source files. run  `NODE_ENV=dev nodemon server` to start node api

 ## Code scaffolding